By using this site, you agree to the Privacy Policy and Terms of Use.

 Thermal dynamics and water content for rapid fish cooking

-Fish flesh typically contains about 70–80% water, which acts as an efficient heat conductor compared with fat and dense protein.
-Water conducts heat rapidly by conduction and also buffers the rate of temperature rise through latent heat effects.
+Fish flesh is composed of approximately 70–80% water, which is a highly efficient heat conductor compared to fat and dense protein.
+Water not only conducts heat rapidly through conduction but also helps regulate temperature rise through latent heat effects.

-As water heats inside the tissue it redistributes energy, helping the interior climb to target temperature with less surface-to-center gradient.
-For more on the thermal properties of water, see water (molecule).
+As water within the fish tissue heats up, it redistributes energy, allowing the interior to reach the target temperature with a smaller temperature gradient between the surface and the center.
+For more in-depth information on the thermal properties of water, consult the page on water (molecule).

 - Advertisement -